Eekain/Eekain/README.md

 Eekain/Eekain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 For some reason it didn't allow opening page in new page....

-OOOkay, so Mermaid works nicely
+OOOkay, so Mermaid works nicely.
+Source/Docs: https://mermaid-js.github.io/mermaid/#/flowchart
 --->

 So far I'm familiar with: